eForms Logo

 Right to Enter (Landlord)

-As of 2023, there is no statutory law regarding entry into a tenant’s property.
-It is recommended to give written notice to the tenant prior to entry.
+There is no statutory law regarding entry into a tenant’s property.
+However, it is recommended that written notice be given to the tenant prior to entry.

 Abandonment